skddl007/Batch-System-Project/README.md

   3) Run `npm run dev` to view project in browser

-Anyone can access from using live link at notify:- https://sandeep-batchsystem-assign.netlify.app/
+Anyone can access from using live link :- https://sandeep-batchsystem-assign.netlify.app/